 Services Monitoring Pipeline consists of three main components: (1) Collection agent, (2) Metrics Server, and (3) Dashboards.
 I’ll not talk about alerting because it has lots of interesting twists :) I plan to discuss alerting in a separate article.

-- Almost all monitoring systems piggyback on Kubernetes scheduling and orchestration.
-For example, their agents are installed as DeomonSets and depend on Kubernetes scheduler to have an instance scheduled on each node.
+Almost all monitoring systems piggyback on Kubernetes scheduling and orchestration.
+For example, their agents are installed as DeomonSets and depend on the Kubernetes scheduler to have an instance scheduled on each node.

-Ideal Services pipeline depends on two main factors: (1) collection of relevant metrics, (2) Awareness of continuous changes inside kubernetes cluster.
+Ideal Services pipeline depends on two main factors: (1) collection of relevant metrics, (2) Awareness of continuous changes inside the Kubernetes cluster.